wisp-lang/wisp/Readme.md

 ```

 If you wish to refer to the literal symbol, rather than reference you
-could use
+could use:

 ```clojure
 (quote foo)
 ```

-or more usually
+or, more usually:

 ```clojure
 'foo
 ```

-Any expression can be quoted, to prevent its evaluation.
+Any expression can be quoted to prevent its evaluation.
 Although your
 resulting programs should not have these forms compiled to JavaScript.

 ```clojure